SmartlyDressedGames/Unturned-Docs/items/barricade-asset.rst

 Barricade Assets
 ================

-Barricades can be placed by players.
+Barricades are created from the ItemBarricadeAsset class.
+They can be placed by players or in the level editor.

 This inherits the :ref:`PlaceableAsset <doc_item_asset_placeable>` class.